-1 Project Name Fair Housing Services Target Area Citywide Goals Supported Fair Housing Services Needs Addressed Ensure equal access to housing opportunities Funding CDBG: \$35,000 Description Fulfill the HUD regulatory mandate to affirmatively further fair housing choice through the provision of fair housing education, counseling, anti-discrimination and landlord-tenant mediation services.
-Target Date 6/30/2021 Estimate the number and type of families that will benefit from the proposed activities 90 low- and moderate-income people Location Description Citywide Planned Activities Fair Housing Services (90 People) \$35,000 2 Project Name Affordable Rental Housing Development Target Area Citywide Goals Supported Affordable Rental Housing Development Needs Addressed Expand the supply of affordable housing Funding HOME: \$1,361,733 CDBG: \$1,013,800 Description HOME funds in support of the development of new rental housing units affordable to households earning less than 30, 60 or 80 percent of Area Median Income (AMI) as part of the Southridge Phase 1 project development.
+1 Project Name Fair Housing Services Target Area Citywide Goals Supported Fair Housing Services Needs Addressed Ensure equal access to housing opportunities Funding CDBG: \$37,500 Description Fulfill the HUD regulatory mandate to affirmatively further fair housing choice through the provision of fair housing education, counseling, anti-discrimination, and landlord-tenant mediation services.
+Target Date 6/30/2023 Estimate the number and type of families that will benefit from the proposed activities 90 low- and moderate-income people Location Description Citywide Planned Activities Fair Housing Services (90 People) \$37,500 2 Project Name Affordable Rental Housing Development Target Area Citywide Goals Supported Affordable Rental Housing Development Needs Addressed Expand the supply of affordable housing Funding HOME: \$2,885,235 (includes \$113,834 CHDO set-aside as well as unallocated HOME program income and prior year resources (\$2,126,347)) CDBG: \$1,296,757 Description HOME funds in support of the development of new affordable rental housing units for a yet to be determined a project.
+Should a project be identified the Plan will be amended.
 CDBG funds in support of the acquisition/rehabilitation of existing housing units affordable to household earning less than 80 percent of AMI.
+Target Date 6/30/2023
-Target Date 6/30/2022 Estimate the number and type of families that will benefit from the proposed activities 9 affordable housing units constructed for lower income families 2 affordable housing units acquired and rehabbed for lower income families.

-Location Description 11 units on the west side of Sierra north of Jurupa Acquisition/rehabilitations on 2 scattered sites Planned Activities Southridge Apartment Project (11 households) HOME funds Scattered Site Acquisition/Rehabilitation (2 households) CDBG funds 3 Project Name Housing Preservation Target Area Citywide Goals Supported Affordable Housing Preservation Needs Addressed Preserve the supply of affordable housing Funding CDBG: \$563,650 Description Preserve the quality of existing owner-occupied dwellings through rehabilitation including lead-based paint education, inspection, testing and abatement.
-Target Date 6/30/2021 Estimate the number and type of families that will benefit from the proposed activities 20 low- and moderate-income households Location Description Citywide Planned Activities 4 Project Name Public Services for low-income families Target Area Citywide Goals Supported Public Services for low- and moderate-income families Needs Addressed Provide public services to low-income residents Funding CDBG: \$314,886 Description Provide low- and moderate-income families with a range of public services necessary to prevent homelessness and ameliorate the effects of poverty.
-Target Date 6/30/2021 Estimate the number and type of families that will benefit from the proposed activities 20,200 Persons Location Description Citywide Planned Activities Public Safety Program (20,000 persons) \$258,000 Recreational Scholarship and recreational program costs for low-moderate-income residents (including groups such as seniors, youths and other groups identified by the City (200 persons) \$56,886

-5 Project Name Homeless Assistance (ESG20 Fontana)

-Target Area Citywide

-Goals Supported Homelessness Prevention Services

-Needs Addressed Prevent and eliminate homelessness
+Estimate the number and type of families that will benefit from the proposed activities 11 affordable housing units constructed for lower income families 2 affordable housing units acquired and rehabbed for lower income families.
+Location Description TBD Planned Activities TBD 3 Project Name Public Services for low-income families Target Area Citywide Goals Supported Public Services for low- and moderate-income families Needs Addressed Provide public services to low-income residents Funding CDBG: \$299,251 Description Provide low- and moderate-income families with a range of public services necessary to prevent homelessness and ameliorate the effects of poverty.
+Target Date 6/30/2023 4 Estimate the number and type of families that will benefit from the proposed activities 20,200 Persons Location Description Citywide Planned Activities Public Safety Program (20,000 persons) \$240,000 Recreational and Targeted Services for eligible residents (such as elderly and youth).
+Activities may include recreational scholarships, meals, and transportation assistance (200 persons) \$59,251 Project Name Homeless Assistance (ESG22 Fontana) Target Area Citywide Goals Supported Homelessness Prevention Services Needs Addressed Prevent and eliminate homelessness 5 Funding ESG: \$179,126 Description Support a continuum of services in San Bernardino County to prevent and eliminate homelessness including but not limited to homelessness prevention and rapid rehousing programs Target Date 6/30/2023

-Funding ESG: \$179,675

-Description Support a continuum of services in San Bernardino County to prevent and eliminate homelessness including but not limited to homeless prevention and rapid rehousing programs.
-All efforts undertaken with this program will be used to prevent, prepare for, and respond to the coronavirus.

-Target Date 6/30/2021

-Estimate the number and type of families that will benefit from the proposed activities 150 persons
+Estimate the number and type of families that will benefit from the proposed activities 115 individuals and 10 households experiencing or at risk of experiencing homelessness

 Location Description Citywide

-Planned Activities Homeless Prevention (100 persons) \$166,200 ESG Program Administration \$13,475
+Planned Activities Rapid Re-Housing (10 households) \$20,000 Homeless Prevention (115 persons) \$145,692 ESG Program Administration \$13,434

-6 Project Name Program Administration
+5 Project Name Program Administration

 Target Area Citywide

 Goals Supported All

 Needs Addressed All

-Funding CDBG: \$384,848 HOME: \$71,297
+Funding CDBG: \$361,502 HOME: \$75,888

 Description Provide for the administration of the CDBG and HOME programs.

-Target Date 6/30/2021
+Target Date 6/30/2023

 Estimate the number and type of families that will benefit from the proposed activities Other

 Location Description Citywide

 Planned Activities Administration of CDBG and HOME programs, projects, and activities.